linrunner/tlp-doc/settings/platform.rst

     PLATFORM_PROFILE_ON_SAV=low-power

-Select the platform profile to control system operating characteristics around power/performance levels, thermal and fan speed.
+Select the platform profile (implemented by the firmware) to control system operating characteristics around power/performance levels, thermal and fan speed.
 Possible values in order of increasing power saving are:

 * performance
 * balanced